I like hard SF and no longer mind fantasy / soft SF that much.

 Darwinia was pretty good.
 But I later read Blind Lake and thought it was pretty terrible.
 Super slow, completely ignored the interesting economic side of the situation, and had a pretty bad ending.
 Also, predictable.

-*Picoverse* was pretty good.
-It's one of those books that despite having lots of hard pysics, includes the magical idea that physics knows something about the human body.
+Picoverse was pretty good.
+It's one of those books that despite having lots of hard physics, includes the magical idea that physics knows something about the human body.
 The human body is not well-defined, so there can't be machines that operate on the human body as a unit.
 "A is touching B" for physical objects is not well-defined.
-I was also surprised at how despite messing with incredibly powerful pysics and jumping through wormholes, the physical environment remains conducive for human life.
+I was also surprised at how despite messing with incredibly powerful physics and jumping through wormholes, the physical environment remains conducive for human life.
 I'd think that having half your body exist in one universe and half in another would really really mess you up, even for the half a second that it takes you to jump through a portal.

 He has about 20 Discworld books.
 I've read the first one and it was pretty good.
 It's fantasy.
 I'll probably eventually read a few more of them.